bhartl/bhartl.github.io/bib.md

 <br>

 ## Conferences and Events
+- Invited Keynote Talk at the Foresight Institute (virtual), April 2026
 - ALICE Workshop in Copenhagen, Denmark, Feb.
-2026
+2026 (**runner-up price for 2nd-best project**)
 - Invited Talk at the <i>Neuro AI</i> Seminar at TU Wien, Austria, Jan.
 2026
 - Workstation on <i>Bio-Inspired AI</i> at the _AI Festival 2025_, TU Wien, Austria
 - Invited Talk at the <i>ALIFE 2025 ERA Workshop</i>, Kyoto, Japan